TimVSu/root-cuttings/README.md

 # Root Cuttings

-A map-based web application that serves as an interactive multimedia platform for illustrating the experiences of migrants, created by Farimah Karimi.
+A map-based web application that serves as an interactive multimedia platform for illustrating the experiences of migrants, created by Farimah Karimi.\
+The characters and events illustrated in this app are fictional and were created for demonstrative purposes.

 Node.js is required to run the app locally.\
 See [https://nodejs.org/en/learn/getting-started/how-to-install-nodejs](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs) for more information.